The Equivalence Theorem in Effective Theories: The proof

-Let us first consider the exponential series (\ref{exp_series}).
-The simple example considered in Appendix B allows one to better understand the graphical structure of this series.
-It results in three different types of {\it connected} operator graphs \footnote{Perhaps it makes sense to stress that individual connected operator graphs, that appear as multipliers in the structure of disconnected ones (see, e.g., the terms c and d of the sum presented on Fig.~\ref{Fig.6} in Appendix B), do not interact.
+The discussion in previous Subsection allows one to conclude that the exponential series (\ref{exp_series}) results in three different types of {\it connected} operator graphs \footnote{Perhaps it makes sense to stress that individual connected operator graphs, that appear as multipliers in the structure of disconnected ones (see, e.g., the terms c and d of the sum presented on Fig.~\ref{Fig.2}), do not interact.
 They only work on $\wtd{G}(a)$.}: \begin{itemize} \item[\bf A.] Trees.
-They have one incoming line, the others are outgoing (like the graph {\bf b} in Fig.~\ref{Fig.6}).
+They have one incoming line, the others are outgoing (like the graph {\bf b} in Fig.~\ref{Fig.2}).
 This means that each of these graphs contains the field $a$ surviving after all variational derivatives inside the exponential are done. \item[\bf B.] One particle irreducible (1PI) one loop graphs (``garlands'').
-These graphs have no incoming lines coordinated with the source field (see, e.g., the graph {\bf e} in Fig.~\ref{Fig.6}). \item[\bf C.] 1PI one loop graphs connected to some number of tree graphs (e.g., the graph {\bf f} of the sum presented on Fig.~\ref{Fig.6}).
-This kind graphs also have only outgoing lines. \end{itemize} The propagators in these graphs correspond to $\delta(x_i - x_k)$.
-The vertices are described by the expression $f'\!\left( \ora{a}\right)$ except the very first -- "root" -- vertices of the type {\bf A} graphs (trees) that correspond to the expression $af(\ora{a})$.
-This follows from the relation
+These graphs have no incoming lines coordinated with the source field (see, e.g., the graph {\bf e} and every one of two subgraphs {\bf d} on Fig.~\ref{Fig.2}) \footnote{The graph with self-closed loop (like one of subgraphs {\bf d} on Fig.~\ref{Fig.2}) appears when one of the induced arguments of a given vertex factor coincides with its main index.
+The graph like one of subgraphs {\bf e} appears when the main index of factor $V_1$ coincides with the induced argument of factor $V_2$ and vice versa.}. \item[\bf C.] 1PI one loop graphs connected to some number of tree graphs (e.g., the graph {\bf f} of the sum presented on Fig.~\ref{Fig.2}).
+This kind graphs also have only outgoing lines. \end{itemize}

-Note that the exponential does not produce connected graphs with the number of loops $l > 1$.
+Recall that the exponential does not produce connected graphs with the number of loops $l > 1$.